Linen: Uses

-Many products can be made with linen: aprons, bags, towels (swimming, bath, beach, body and wash towels), napkins, bed linens, runners, chair covers, and men's and women's wear.
+Many products can be made with linen, such as clothing, bed sheets, aprons, bags, towels (swimming, bath, beach, body and wash towels), napkins, runners, and upholstery.
 It is used especially in sailcloth and lent cloth, sewing threads, handkerchiefs, table cloth, sheets, collars, cuffs etc..

 Today, linen is usually an expensive textile produced in relatively small quantities.
 It has a long staple (individual fiber length) relative to cotton and other natural fibers.

 Linen fabric has been used for table coverings, bed coverings and clothing for centuries.
 The significant cost of linen derives not only from the difficulty of working with the thread but also because the flax plant itself requires a great deal of attention.
 In addition, flax thread is not elastic, and therefore it is difficult to weave without breaking threads.
 Thus linen is considerably more expensive to manufacture than cotton.

 The collective term "linens" is still often used generically to describe a class of woven or knitted bed, bath, table and kitchen textiles traditionally made of flax-based linen but today made from a variety of fibers.
 The term "linens" refers to lightweight undergarments such as shirts, chemises, waist-shirts, lingerie (a cognate with linen), and detachable shirt collars and cuffs, all of which were historically made almost exclusively out of linen.
 The inner layer of fine composite cloth garments (as for example dress jackets) was traditionally made of linen, hence the word lining.

 Over the past 30 years the end use for linen has changed dramatically.
 Approximately 70% of linen production in the 1990s was for apparel textiles, whereas in the 1970s only about 5% was used for fashion fabrics.

 Linen uses range across bed and bath fabrics (tablecloths, bath towels, dish towels, bed sheets); home and commercial furnishing items (wallpaper/wall coverings, upholstery, window treatments); apparel items (suits, dresses, skirts, shirts); and industrial products (luggage, canvases, sewing thread).
 It was once the preferred yarn for hand-sewing the uppers of moccasin-style shoes (loafers), but has been replaced by synthetics.

 A linen handkerchief, pressed and folded to display the corners, was a standard decoration of a well-dressed man's suit during most of the first part of the 20th century.